 5.4 History of the Ventilator

-Since then the technology has developed significantly and is now a corner stone of the critical care medicine in the world.
+Since then the technology has developed significantly and is now a cornerstone of critical care medicine in the world.
 Various challenges were faced along the years.
 In 1997 it was found that mechanical ventilation could cause damage to the lungs which was referred to as biotrauma.
-As a result, measures and strategies were put in place to prevent this from causing severe damage and limiting the after- effects this could have on a person’s life.
+As a result, measures and strategies were put in place to prevent this from causing severe damage and limiting the after-effects this could have on a person’s life.
 (Slutsky, 2015)

 It is now a lifesaving intervention mainly due to excessive research and development.
-Although some of the dangers related to this life saving device is still to be addressed more fully.
-The current ventilators are however leaps ahead of the first machine built in 1864.
+Although some of the dangers related to this life-saving device is still to be addressed more fully.
+The current ventilators have however leapt ahead of the first machine built-in 1864.

 The availability of ventilators across the world however is not as it should be.
 Most developed countries have enough resources to acquire ventilators.
 In developing countries, the availability of ventilators is limited mainly due to the high cost and restricted resources of the medical facilities.
 This means many people don’t have access to a ventilator when they really need it.

 We have come quite a long way.
 Figure 2 shows the progress of the ventilator.